rsha256/TI-Programs/README.md

-download pkmnred.8ck to your computer download the connectivety software for your calc upload pkmnred.8ck to ur calc (from your computer using the connectivity software) apps play pokemon CMDS 2ND- A ALPHA - B MODE - START X0TN - SELECT ARROWS - D-PAD PRGM 2. pkred is the full version game of pokemon red (belongs to gamefreak) available for the Thttps://education.ti.com/en/software/details/en/CA9C74CAD02440A69FDC7189D7E1B6C2/swticonnectcesoftwareI-84PCSE not recommended (your calc will have space for this only )
+download pkmnred.8ck to your computer download the connectivety software for your calc upload pkmnred.8ck to your calc (from your computer using the connectivity software) apps play pokemon CMDS 2ND- A ALPHA - B MODE - START X0TN - SELECT ARROWS - D-PAD PRGM 2. pkred is the full version game of pokemon red (belongs to gamefreak) available for the Thttps://education.ti.com/en/software/details/en/CA9C74CAD02440A69FDC7189D7E1B6C2/swticonnectcesoftwareI-84PCSE not recommended (your calc will have space for this only )